 - Activities inherently dangerous for the environment

-The regimes generally define the nature of damage and the liability – setting minimum and maximum amounts of compensation, and provide financial mechanisms such as insurance, to ensure that civil parties can meet their obligations.
-The also ensure that there is effective access to the judicial process to address liability and compensation.
+The regimes generally define the nature of the damage and the liability – setting minimum and maximum amounts of compensation and provide financial mechanisms such as insurance to ensure that civil parties can meet their obligations.
+They also ensure that there is effective access to the judicial process to address liability and compensation.